-Delhi shrouded in toxic haze, primary schools shut till November 10
+Delhi shrouded in toxic haze, entry of polluting trucks and other commercial vehicles banned

 The concentration of PM2.5 – fine particulate matter that can potentially impair lung function – was 33 times more than the safe limit in Anand Vihar.